ymatrix-data/gpupgrade/multihost/README.md

 Creates three hosts via vagrant.
-One that runs the hub, one that runs the agent for the segments, and one that runs the agent for the standby master.
+One that runs the hub, one that runs the agent for the segments, and one that runs the agent for the standby coordinator.

-Also, a gpdb cluster with a master on the `hub` host, three segments on the `segment-agent` host, three mirrors on the `segment-agent` host, and one standby master on the `standby-agent` host.
+Also, a gpdb cluster with a coordinator on the `hub` host, three segments on the `segment-agent` host, three mirrors on the `segment-agent` host, and one standby coordinator on the `standby-agent` host.

 ## Useful links for configuring Vagrant